AstralProtocol/astralprotocol/docs/docs/location-proof-protocol/location-types.md

 - Presence in a vehicle or a specific room

 Astral's Location Proof Protocol aims to support location proofs within a wide range of different spatial reference systems, both global and relative.
 However, initial development of the protocol will focus on positioning objects / events on Earth.
+For this reason, we included the
+`srs` field as part of the core location proof schema.